Skip to content

 This link will take your client directly to the Zoom hearing waiting room.

-There are two ways to view documents that have been uploaded to Case Center: through the Case Index or through the Review screen.
+There are two ways to view documents in Case Center: through the Case Index or through the Review screen.

-The Case Index provides a list of all documents and multimedia that are available in Case Center for your matter.
-It is helpful to quickly access a list of the material in a case:
+The Case Index provides a list of all documents that are available in the case:

 To access the “Case Index” page: